Create positive and lasting change in your relationship

 - Designed to give you practical tools to address problems and create long-lasting, positive changes

-Relationship counselling often involves a blend of joint and solo counselling sessions, depending on your personal therapeutic needs.
+Couples and relationship counselling often involves a blend of joint and solo counselling sessions, depending on your personal therapeutic needs.
 This flexibility allows your counsellor to accurately assess your communication styles, patterns of behaviour and relationship needs as individuals, and as a couple.
 Our team of relationship counsellors are compassionate, competent and capable of helping you to achieve your relationship goals.

 How does individual relationship counselling work?